johans-work/berserk/README.md

 - [ ] room for at least 1 big spacebar for sound
 - [ ] ample free keys

-Most programmable keyboards don't come with layout instructions, and though solving puzzles are fun, this can be tedious work that obstructs your real work.
-Get a running start with berserk, or just take whatever works for you.
+Most programmable keyboards don't come with layout instructions, and though solving puzzles are fun, this can obstructs your real work.
+Get a running start with berserk, or grab whatever works for you.
 Berserk isn't so much original as it is inevitable for anyone with similar requirements.
 I've also written a [custom keyboard guide](https://github.com/johans-work/custom-keyboard-guide).

-## phase 1: elimination
+### phase 1: eliminated all mod keys on the bottom row, the num row, and the fn row.

 - [ ] We adopt the hhkb ctrl position at caps lock, and swap it with tab on tap, ctrl on hold.
 - [ ] If you only have one space bar, swap it with space on tap, shift on hold.